knightweaver/cybermancy/docs/gm-facing/world/the-chessboard.md

 The Cabal, in turn, exploits this feedback: *they don’t need to win directly; they only need to make the Council fight them forever,* because each countermeasure deepens the metaphysical crack in reality that Prometheus left behind.

 ---

-From here, we could go one of two ways:

-1. **Zoom in** — sketch a playable scenario showing how runners might stumble into a single node of this war (say, a raid on an OmniTrine data-center that’s secretly a Babel portal).
-2. **Zoom out** — outline how the Council’s inner circle (the Directorate of Helios remnants) coordinates these efforts through Project Covenant, and how close they are to achieving total control.

-Which direction should we take next?